shakacode/react_on_rails/CONTRIBUTING.md

 ### Testing the Generator
 The generators are covered by generator tests using Rails's generator testing helpers, but it never hurts to do a sanity check and explore the API.
 See [generator_testing_script.md](generator_testing_script.md) for a script on how to run the generator on a fresh project.

+`rake run_rspec:example_basic` is a great way to run tests on one generator.
+Once that works, you should run `rake run_rspec:examples`.
+Be aware that this will create a hug number of files under a `/gen-examples` directory.
+You should be sure to exclude this directory from your IDE and delete it once your testing is done.

 ### Linting
 All linting is performed from the docker container for CI.
 You will need docker and docker-compose installed locally to lint code changes via the lint container.
 You can lint locally by running `npm run lint && npm run flow`